 Two unrelated families were referred for testing.
-The first was a one year old patient with cleft palate, growth restriction, microcephaly brain anomalies and global developmental delay.
-We identified a functionally important pathogenic, de novo missense variant in DDX3X.
+The first was a one year old cleft palate, patient with growth restriction, microcephaly brain anomalies and global developmental identified a functionally delay.
+We important pathogenic, de novo missense variant in DDX3X.

 The second, two year old patient was referred with global developmental delay, only.
 We identified a different, likely pathogenic, de novo missense variant in DDX3X.
 This variant had previously been reported in the literature and on ClinVar.